sitnichenko/lesson3/README.md

 # lesson
 This is my second console program c#.
-A guess the number game.
+A guess the random number game.

-clone repository and open lesson.exe
+Clone repository and open lesson.exe